 1. Camping Château des Marais, Loire Valley

 The reason we keep returning is that firstly it’s only a four hour drive from Calais.
 But mainly this site has a fantastic pool for younger kids; it’s not too big and the five slides and lazy river keep them happy for hours.
 There’s also a covered pool which is heated for those cooler, drizzly days.
 Plus, there are no less than three playgrounds, a bouncy castle (next to the bar!) and kids’ entertainment.
+You can see why we had to include it in our best campsites in France for families!

 This isn’t a huge site, so we can allow our boys (age 5 and 6 on our most recent visit) some independence, and I personally love the morning walk to the onsite bakery every day to pick up our fresh croissants for breakfast.